EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 One way to signal that the Server is to extract and process the EDHOC message 3 before the OSCORE message is processed is to define a new CoAP Option, called the EDHOC Option.

-This Option being present (either in a request or response) means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.
+This Option being present means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.

 In particular, the EDHOC message is to be extracted from the CoAP payload, as the CBOR wrapped first element of a CBOR sequence.